Vehicle & Driver · Load Loss & Securement

 If you have witnessed or been a victim of a lost load you can call 911 or the Washington State Patrol and provide the following information that is needed by law enforcement:

 If you have witnessed or been the victim of a lost load, or observed an unsecured load, you can report it by completing the Loss of Load Online form.

-NOTICE -- If you have submitted this form online May 5 - present, we may not have received your request.
-If you are having difficulties submitting via the online web form, please try to submit your request using our suggested alternate method via E-mail.
+NOTICE -- If you are having difficulties submitting via the online web form, please try to submit your request using our suggested alternate method via E-mail.
 For example: You can download, complete, and e-mail a copy of the form or submit the request in the text of your email to LostLoads at wsp.wa.gov.
 Thank you for your patience.

 By E-mail: You may also e-mail your request to LostLoads at wsp.wa.gov by downloading, completing, and attaching the Loss of Loads Reporting form below or submit the request in the text of your email.